sonic-net/DASH/documentation/nat-service/nat-service.md

 ## Overview

-NAT scenario decribes 2 NAT use cases:
+NAT scenario describes 2 NAT use cases:

 * VMs in VNET access Internet, aka SNAT.
-* Users from Internet access servcies hosted on the cloud VMs in VNET, aka DNAT.
+* Users from Internet access services hosted on the cloud VMs in VNET, aka DNAT.

 We use network appliance in this HLD, acting the role of NAT gateway as well as underlay router.
-This scenario provides the following capabilites:
+This scenario provides the following capabilities:

 * SNAT service for TCP, UDP and ICMP packets.
 * DNAT service for TCP, UDP and ICMP packets.
 * Routing service for underlay forwarding.
-* Billing service(by traffic volumn and by commited traffic rate).
+* Billing service(by traffic volume and by committed traffic rate).

 The goal is to test the following properties: